-XX transforms files through a predefined succession of 'find/replace' commands.
-The idea builds on Xsed.
-But in contrast to Unix sed Xsed is not a true 'stream editor' - it loads files and then performs the requested transformation.
+XX transforms files through a predefined succession of 'find/replace' commands, building on Xsed, but in contrast to Unix sed, Xsed is not a true 'stream editor' - it loads files and then performs the requested transformation.
 So there's really no reason to not perform a succession of transformations if that's what's needed.

-Creating and managing XX files is much as with CLIX or Xbase — the main difference being you yourself determine the order of the commands.
+Creating and managing XX files is much as with CLIX or Xbase, the main difference being that you determine the order of the commands.

-You can also copy drag and move commands between XX documents, save and open XX documents, and so forth.
+You can also copy, drag, and move commands between XX documents.

-Because XX saves your transformations - and places them on screen where you want them - it's the perfect tool for assembling small 'recipes' you need from time to time.
+Because XX saves your transformations, and places them on screen where you want them - icons for the actual XX files themselves - it's the perfect tool for assembling substitution 'recipes' you'll need from time to time.

-Download a site directory to change it; double click your XX file and drop all the files on the XX window; and 'WHOOSH' it's all done.
-With one drag of the mouse.
+Download a site directory to change it; double click your XX file and drop all the files on the XX window; and WHOOSH!
+It's all done.
+With one mouse gesture.

 Talk about improving workflow.

 [XX is the second ACP application to utilise Rixstep's extended attribute technology.
 Click here.]